podchasova11/mobile-testing-interview-questions/README.md

 3. Start the screenrecord command: Within the ADB shell, use the following command to start the screenrecord command:

-            screenrecord /sdcard/<video-name>.mp4
+            screenrecord /sdcard/<video_name>.mp4

       You can combine the above commands into one:

-            adb shell screenrecord /sdcard/<video-name>.mp4
+            adb shell screenrecord /sdcard/<video_name>.mp4

       This will start capturing a video of the screen and saving it to the device's SD card.
-Replace _video-name_ with the desired name for the video file.
+Replace <code>video_name</code> with the desired name for the video file.

+      The following error might occur:

+            Unable to get output buffers (err=-38)
+            Encoder failed (err=-38)

+      To [resolve](https://android.stackexchange.com/questions/168944/unable-to-get-output-buffers-err-38-when-attempting-to-screen-record-emulator) it, try to use the size option <code>--size widthxheight</code>.

 4. Perform the actions that you want to capture in the video: Once the video capture is started, perform the actions that you want to capture in the video.

 5. Stop the screenrecord command: To stop the video capture and save the video, press CTRL+C in the terminal or command prompt.
 Alternately, use the following ADB command: